Succinate Dehydrogenase (SDH) Gene, Deletion Detection

 Succinate dehydrogenase (SDH) is a mitochondrial membrane-bound enzyme complex consisting of 4 subunits: SDHA, SDHB, SDHC, and SDHD.
 SDH is an oxidoreductase that catalyzes the oxidation of succinate to fumarate (tricarboxylic acid cycle function) and the reduction of ubiquinone to ubiquinol (respiratory chain function).

-Homozygous loss of function mutations or homozygous deletions of SDH subunit genes are embryonal lethal, with the exception of some biallelic SDHA mutations, which cause Leigh syndrome.
-No disease-associated heterozygote SDHA mutations or deletions have been reported.
-By contrast, heterozygous mutations and deletions of SDHB, SDHC, or SDHD result in a high life-time penetrance autosomal dominant tumor syndrome.
+Heterozygous mutations and deletions of SDHB, SDHC, or SDHD result in a high life-time penetrance autosomal dominant tumor syndrome.
 Patients have only 1 functioning germline copy of the affected SDH subunit gene.
 When the second, intact copy is somatically lost or mutated in target tissues, tumors develop.
 Sympathetic and parasympathetic ganglia are preferentially affected, resulting in development of paragangliomas (PGL) or pheochromocytomas (PC).
 PGLs might include parasympathetic ganglia (neck and skull-base) or sympathetic ganglia (paravertebral sympathetic chain from neck to pelvis).
 PCs can involve 1 or both adrenal glands.
 Almost all PCs overproduce catecholamines, resulting in hypertension with a predilection for hypertensive crises.
 About 20% of PGL, mostly intra-abdominal, also secrete catecholamines.
 PGLs in the neck do not usually produce catecholamines.
 SDH-associated PGLs and PCs are typically benign; however, malignancy has been described in a minority of patients (especially in patients with SDHB mutations).
 In addition, because of the germline presence of the mutation or deletion, new primary tumors might occur over time in the various target tissues.
-Finally, tumors unrelated to chromaffin tissues, namely renal cell carcinoma (RCC: SDHB only) and gastrointestinal stromal tumors (GIST: SDHB, SDHC, and SDHD), affect a minority of patients.
+Finally, tumors unrelated to chromaffin tissues, namely renal cell carcinoma (RCC) and gastrointestinal stromal tumors (GIST), affect some patients.

 In order to minimize the cost of genetic testing, the clinical pattern of lesions in PGL and PC patients might be used to determine the order in which the 3 disease-associated SDH genes are tested.
 Genetic diagnosis of index cases allows targeted presymptomatic testing of relatives.